telerik/winforms-docs/richtexteditor/document-elements/annotations/manipulating-annotations.md

 {{endregion}}

 Note that this method will remove the annotation, but will keep its contents.
-In order to delete the contents as well, you can select it and use the
-        Delete method of the editor:#_[C#] _
+In order to delete the contents as well, you can select it and use the Delete method of the editor:

 {{source=..\SamplesCS\RichTextEditor\DocumentElements\ManipulatingAnnotations.cs region=delete1}}
 {{source=..\SamplesVB\RichTextEditor\DocumentElements\ManipulatingAnnotations.vb region=delete1}}